kean/articles/2021-06-02-lazy-image.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 `LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images.
-It has many customization options like setting a placeholder or changing the image scaling mode.
+It has many customization options.
 It also has GIF support powered by [Gifu](https://github.com/kaishin/Gifu).
 But GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format for animated images, so NukeUI can also play short videos, which I’ll talk about later.
+And it supports progressive images.

 You can learn more about `LazyImage` in the [repository](https://github.com/kean/NukeUI).
-And in this post, I'll quickly go over some design decisions.
+And in this post, I'll quickly go over some of the design decisions.

 ## Design

 My initial approach to SwiftUI in Nuke was to provide a view model (`ObservableObject`) that you could integrate into your views – [`FetchImage`](/post/introducing-fetch-image).
 The reasoning was that creating views in SwiftUI is easy: you can start with a simple example and customize it precisely the way you want.
-This idea still stands, and, with [Nuke 10](https://github.com/kean/Nuke/releases/tag/10.0.0), FetchImage is now part of the main library.
+It still stands, and, with [Nuke 10](https://github.com/kean/Nuke/releases/tag/10.0.0), FetchImage is part of the main library.
 But this approach is good only up to a point.

 Firstly, there are not that many customizations you might want.
 It’s a good idea to provide a solution that would work for most people.
 Secondly, in SwiftUI, there are not that many tools available yet.
 For example, if you want to use [Gifu](https://github.com/kaishin/Gifu) to render animated GIFs, you need to use UIKit.
 Putting this all together can be a daunting task.
 And this is the problem I wanted to tackle with NukeUI.

 ### Lazy

-Naming is important and I wanted a great name for this component that would feel at home in SwiftUI. `Image` was taken by SwiftUI. `Nuke.Image` felt clunky.
-When the solution doesn't come immediately, I try to go through as many bad ideas as possible before eventually, it leads to a good one.
-I think the name `LazyImage` is perfect for a couple of reasons.
+I wanted a great name for this component that would feel at home in SwiftUI. `Image` was taken by SwiftUI. `Nuke.Image` felt clunky.
+I tried a couple more options befre settling on `LazyImage`.

 It's lazy because it loads the image from the source only when it appears on the screen.
 And when it disappears (or is deallocated), the current request automatically gets canceled.
 When the view reappears, the download picks up where it left off, thanks to [resumable downloads](https://kean.blog/post/resumable-downloads).